866-MY-ERSOP (866-693-7767) [email protected]

 What Should I Do If I Want To Begin Buying Shares Back?

-If you are in a place where you can start putting money back, great!
-Please reach out to us for a full list of steps you will want to follow in order to complete this.
-Please do not buy back the shares before speaking with us, as there are a few things necessary to be done before doing this.
+If you are in a place where you can start putting money back into your retirement plan, then that is great!
+Please reach out to us for a full list of steps you will need to do to buy back your stock.
+Please do not buy back the shares before speaking with us, as there are a few things necessary to be done before doing this and you could create problems (and added legal fees) if the process is not followed correctly.

 I've Sold My Business.
 What Do I Do Now?

-If you’ve sold your business, our Plan Coordinators will need specific things in order to proceed with the annual tax filing.
+If you’ve sold your business, our Plan Coordinators will need specific documents from you in order to proceed with your final annual tax filing.
 Please contact us so that we can provide you a checklist of needed data.
-Cooper can help point you in the right direction by caller her at 866-MY-ERSOP.
+Cooper can help point you in the right direction by calling her at 866-MY-ERSOP.

 What is My Tax Year-End?